Senipah/VBA-Better-Array/docs/api/methods/FromExcelRange.md

 If the Range contains both multiple Rows and Columns the default behaviour is that the array returned by accessing the `Items` get accessor will be returned as a multi-dimension array.

+If `FromRange` contains multiple non-contiguous areas, each row from each area is appended in area order and returned as a jagged array.

 If `DetectLastColumn` is set to true, the range will be expanded along the first row of the `FromRange` until the last column containing data is found.
 If `DetectLastRow` is set to true, the range will be expanded down the first column of the `FromRange` until the last row containing data is found.

 For example, assume you have a table of data starting at "A2" of a worksheet with 100 rows and 50 columns of data.
 Supplying the argument: